gaia-platform/KomatsuSimulator/README.md

 ### KomatsuSimulator

 KomatsuSimulator has two projects: 1) a Unity-based simulator and 2) a ROS project.
 In order to use KomatsuSimulator, it is necessary to install ROS2 and `git clone` the KomatsuSimulator repository.
-If it is preferred to avoid building the Unity simulator then you can download the GaiaMineSimVx.x.x.x.zip binary from one of the releases, typically the latest release.
+If it is preferred to avoid building the Unity simulator then the GaiaMineSimVx.x.x.x.zip binary can be downloaded from [the releases page](https://github.com/gaia-platform/KomatsuSimulator/releases).
+GAIA typically recommends downloading the latest release.
 Downloading and using the simulator binary does not eliminate the need to install ROS2 and `git clone` the KomatsuSimulator repo.
-The releases can be found here: https://github.com/gaia-platform/KomatsuSimulator/releases
+The releases can be found here:

 To install KomatsuSimulator:

 1. Create a directory for development.
-Here we will assume it is '~/dev', feel free to use any location you wish.
+Here we will assume it is '~/dev', but feel free to use any location you wish.
     ```bash
     mkdir ~/dev
     ```